Charlie's Sneaker FAQ and Glossary - B

 return them to your retailer."

 - A financial untimely end for a sneaker company that falls on hard times.
 There are two different variations for a bankrupt company: Chapter 7 (liquidation) and Chapter 11 (reorganization).
 A lot of companies try Chapter 11 bankruptcy first, but if it fails they go into Chapter 7 bankruptcy.
-The most famous sneaker company to go into bankruptcy was probably Converse in 2001, but they reorganized and were acquired by Nike in 2003.
+The most famous sneaker company to go into bankruptcy was probably Converse in 2001, but their assets were acquired by new management.
+The new company was acquired by Nike in 2003.

 - Barkley, Charles